Information Research Department: Orwell's List

 Reactions to Orwell's list have been mixed, with some people crediting Orwell's actions to mental illness, others labelling him a "snitch" and theorising that Orwell's suspicion of numerous African, homosexual, and Jewish people within his list signified bigotry, and others minimising the significance the list.
 Academic Norman MacKenzie, who knew Orwell personally and considered him a friend, lived long enough to discover that Orwell had reported him to the British secret service on suspicion of being a secret Communist.
 MacKenzie responded to learning that Orwell had reported him, and credited Orwell's actions to his degrading mental state caused by tuberculosis.
 Alexander Cockburn was far less sympathetic, labelling Orwell a "snitch" and a bigot for the information included in Orwell's notebook, another list of suspected Communists that came into the possession of the IRD.
 This notebook created by Orwell which contained 135 names, was also found to have been held by the Foreign Office.
 Within this document, Orwell describes African-American Civil Rights leader Paul Robeson as a "very anti-white...U.S Negro".

 On the other hand, Christopher Hitchens wrote in 1996 that the list only names people already publicly known as left-leaning.
-Citing Kirwan's account of the event, Hitchens noted that Orwell “was only giving [Kirwan] the names of various people who were already very well known to anybody who studied Communism.
-It wasn’t as if he was revealing the names of spies.”
-Hitchens further noted, "Nothing that Orwell discussed with his old flame was ever used for a show trial or a bullying “hearing” or a blacklist or a witch-hunt.
-He wasn’t interested in unearthing heresy or in getting people fired or in putting them under the discipline of a loyalty oath.
+Citing Kirwan's account of the event, Hitchens noted that Orwell "was only giving [Kirwan] the names of various people who were already very well known to anybody who studied Communism.
+It wasn't as if he was revealing the names of spies."
+Hitchens further noted, "Nothing that Orwell discussed with his old flame was ever used for a show trial or a bullying "hearing" or a blacklist or a witch-hunt.
+He wasn't interested in unearthing heresy or in getting people fired or in putting them under the discipline of a loyalty oath.
 He just wanted to keep a clear accounting in the battle of ideas."

-Fabricated rape and pedophilia allegations
+Fabricated rape and paedophilia allegations

 During the Cyprus Emergency, IRD agents used newspaper journalists to spread fabricated stories that guerrillas belonging to the National Organisation of Cypriot Fighters (EOKA), had raped schoolgirls.
 These propaganda stories were manufactured as a part of 'Operation TEA-PARTY', a black propaganda operation in which IRD agents created pamphlets accusing EOKA guerrillas of forcing schoolgirls to have sex with them, and alleging that the youngest of these schoolgirls was 12 years old.
 Among other fabricated stories, IRD agents attempted to convince American journalists that EOKA had links to Communism in an attempt to gain American support, citing "secret documents" and "classified intelligence reports" which said journalists were never allowed to view.

 Discovery and closure

+In 1973 the IRD underwent major cut backs.
+By 1977 its budget had been cut by 60% and its 1971 staff of 117 reduced to 85.

 The department was said to be closed down by then Foreign Secretary, David Owen, in 1977.
 Its existence was not made public until 1978.